 State Work Study

 Since 1974, the Washington State Work Study (SWS) program has helped low- and middle-income students earn money for college and gain experience in areas related to their degrees or career interests.
 The Legislature has provided $7.8 million in SWS funding per year in the 2015-17 operating budget.
 Since 2009, amidst a challenging state budget environment, program funding has been reduced by 66 percent.
 Steps to limit the resulting impact on low-income resident students include restricting student eligibility to Washington residents only and increasing the share of student wages paid by employers.
-In 2014-15, nearly 4,500 students were served by SWS.
+In 2015-16, nearly 4,400 students earned about $12.4 million in SWS wages.

 SWS provides opportunities for both undergraduate and graduate students to pay part of their college costs now rather than deferring those costs in the form of added loan debt.
 Research indicates that students who work between 10 and 19 hours per week tend to persist in their degree programs at higher rates than other financially needy students.

 Students graduating with job-ready skills and competitive resumes are more likely to find employment that contributes to Washington’s economic growth.
 Employers gain access to a well-educated and highly motivated pool of workers who help them operate more productively.

 By reimbursing a portion of student wages, the state incentivizes participation by employers while leveraging taxpayer resources by 40 percent.
 Nearly 1,000 employers gain access to cost-effective, part-time help from motivated students eager to utilize their classroom learning in real-world work situations.

 Thank you for your interest in the State Work Study (SWS) program.
 We invite you to join nearly 1,000 currently participating employers already reaping the unique benefits of employing SWS-eligible students.
 When you employ an SWS student, you get to:

 Preview talent.
 Hire college students with the cutting-edge skills your organization needs now, while potentially finding ideal post-graduation employees.